-1. iEQ30TM Overview
+1. iEQ45TM German Equatorial Mount Overview

-The iEQ30 is one of the new breed of premium astro-imaging equatorial mounts from iOptron.
-The iEQ30 offers the next generation GOTO technology from iOptron.
+The iEQ45 is one of the new breed of premium astro-imaging equatorial mounts from iOptron.
+The iEQ45 offers the next generation GOTO technology from iOptron.
 The mount is made of the highest quality materials to ensure stability and durability.
-With a payload of 31 lb (14 kg) balanced - it comes standard with a calibrated dark field illumination polar scope and a sturdy 1.5-inch stainless steel tripod.
-Its lighter weight (only 15 lb or 6.8 kg) makes it a perfect portable EQ mount.
+With a payload of 45 lb (20 kg) balanced - it comes standard with a calibrated dark field illumination polar scope and a sturdy 2-inch stainless steel tripod.
+It also fits both Vixen and Losmandy-type mounting plates.
+Its lighter weight (only 25 lb or 11.4 kg) makes it much easier to carry.